tomcourt/enguino/README.md

 For a sensor that might contain a voltage higher than Vcc (such as Van's tachometer) using a voltage divider will cause a significant load which could create issues if still attached to a backup gauge.
 A 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
 The goal here is to limit the internal clamping diodes in the Arduino's CPU to no more than 1ma after the .7 volt diode drop.

 The tachometer measures RPM by recording the length of tim in uS time between rising edges on a pin.
 RPM = 60,000,000 / (time - last_time).
 Other interrupt functions (thermocouple and time keeping) will cause occasional jitter.
 Collecting 8 samples, throwing out the highest and lowest and averaging the middle 4 fixes that.

+One or two sensors should support 4-20mA.
+For those have the option of grounding the 240 ohm resitor instead of pulling it up.

+Fuel flow needs a 5K pull up resistor.

 ### Auxiliary Display